enfiskutensykkel/ssd-gpu-dma/README.md

 the IO path entirely**.

-A huge benefit of the parallel design of NVMe combined with the possibility of using arbitrary memory addresses for buffers and queues also means that **a disk can be shared by multiple computing instances running on remote machines**.
-This can be done by setting up mappings using a PCIe Non-Transparent Bridge ([PCIe NTB]).
-The API can be linked with applications using the SISCI [SmartIO] API from Dolphin Interconnect Solutions, allowing the  user to create custom configurations of remote and local devices and NVMe disks in a PCIe cluster.
-It also enables concurrent low-latency access to NVMe disks from multiple machines in the cluster.
+A huge benefit of the parallel design of NVMe combined with the possibility of using arbitrary memory addresses for buffers and queues also means that a disk can be shared concurrently by multiple computing instances.
+By setting up mappings using a PCIe Non-Transparent Bridge ([PCIe NTB]), it is possible for **multiple PCIe root complexes to share a disk concurrently**.
+The API can be linked with applications using the SISCI  [SmartIO] API from Dolphin Interconnect Solutions, allowing the  user to create powerful custom configurations of remote and local devices and NVMe disks in a PCIe cluster.
+In other words, it enables concurrent low-latency access to NVMe disks from multiple machines in the cluster.